SEM-Qi/dit029-twitter-miner/README.md

     2> twitterminer_source:twitter_example(600000, 3).
     ```

-    If everything goes OK, you should see a stream of tweets running for 60 s.
+    If everything goes OK, you should see a stream of tweets running for your specified time.
 If you get a message indicating HTTP response code 401, it probably means authentication error.
+Due to a known bug (unrelated to any HTTP error), please restart the shell before attempting to reconnect to Twitter.

 ## Dependencies